Cgcollins91/ENPM661_Project_05/README.md

     cd /mnt/ENPM661_Project_05/project2
     ./terp2_teleop.sh

+# Path Planning
+Path planning is executed outside of the gazebo simulation environment and stores a csv of waypoints and goal points in terp2_controller_py/path.
+The gazebo simulation reads in the csv file generated and follows the path.

-## Running the Controller Demo
+## Running the Path Planning, Mapping, and Book Shelving Demo

-Before starting the controller, you will need to startup the Gazebo simulator.
+Before starting the mapping and path planning demo you  need to startup the Gazebo simulator.
 Once the robot is loaded in Gazebo, without error, start another session to the same container, or start a new container.
 For instructions, see above as with the teleop demo.
+The robot will follow the path in path/path.csv and shelf a book at each goal point in path/goals.csv

-Once you have a session ready:
+Once you have a session ready in one terminal:

     cd /mnt/ENPM661_Project_05/project2
-    ./terp2_controller.sh

-That bash script is basically running:

-    ros2 run terp2_controller terp2_controller
+    ./terp2_empty.sh  --> Start Gazebo Simulation loading robot into library world

+In a seperate terminal within the same container:

+cd /mnt/ENPM661_Project_05/project2
+./terp2_slam.sh

+In a seperate terminal within the same container: cd /mnt/ENPM661_Project_05/project2 ros2 run terp2_controller_py path_follower

 The controller will log telemetry data to the screen.
 Use this to monitor what's happening.
 This is useful even when using the teleop demo.

-To run the library shelving demo within the library world in Gazebo, run

-    ./terp2_library_nav.sh

-This script is a sequence of actions defined by setting parameters with `terp2_set_goal.sh`, `terp2_set_arm.sh` and `terp2_set_gripper.sh`

 To set parameters manually, start a new session (or new container) and run as described previously.
 Then, run the desired script for setting parameters.
 Below are examples: